R3d-Developer/PrePrePre-Release-of-Texch/README.md

-the software itself is currently 70 Ger and 30 Eng but i will realse two version for both languages as soon as i finish the project the current only login data is
+the software itself is currently 70 Ger and 30 Eng but i will realse two version for both languages as soon as i finish the project the current only login data is its also as a batch format so u can easly fork it and edit is as u like maybe give me some improvements or tell me what i should add to it... but the finall version will be just a exe
 Username: admin
 Password: admin